jrandj/redhat/README.md

         # */5 03,04 * * sun,wed /testresults/alice/addDate.sh
         crontab -l # view crontab
         # crontab -r can remove the job using this command
         ```

     * Set the system SELinux mode to permissive:
-        ```shell
-        setstatus # confirm current mode is not permissive vi /etc/selinux/config # Update to permissive
-        reboot
-        setstatus # confirm current mode is permissive
-        ```

-    * Set the system SELinux mode to permissive: